hajonsoft/hajonsoft-tiger/README.md

 ### Local Development

 To start Nest locally.
-First check which customer account you want to use, change src/firebaseConfig.js to point to the correct Munazim account then
+First edit src/firebaseConfig.js to point to the correct Munazim account

-ex. `import firebaseConfig from './firebaseConfigs/hajj-mission-of-cote-de-ivoir'; `
+ex. `import firebaseConfig from './firebaseConfigs/breno-tours'; `

+Which will utilize breno-tours firebase account

 ```
 npm start